tharshman/CyberSecurity/README.md

 Only the Jumpbox and ELK machine can accept connections from the Internet.
 Access to these machines is only allowed from the following IP addresses:
 - 47.201.101.146
-This is the currently the only allowed machine into the Jumpbox and ELK stack.
+This is currently the only allowed machine into the Jumpbox and ELK stack.
 This is a remote system's public facing gateway inbound from the Internet

 Machines within the network can only be accessed by SSH from within Ansible on the Jumpbox provisioner or the Jumpbox directly if SSH key from both systems is loaded into VM
 - the Jumpbox @ 10.0.1.4 or currently from outside 47.201.101.146